The leg brace that allows Alex Smith to play football

 ‘Uncharted territory’

-AFOs have been around for decades, with some of the early versions made of leather and metal before evolving to plastic, with a footplate and upright piece behind the calf to create an L-shape at the ankle.
-Over the last 20 years or so, manufacturers started using carbon fiber and other composites to create lighter, more dynamic AFOs.
+AFOs have been around for decades; they were made of leather and metal before they evolved to plastic.
+A footplate and upright piece behind the calf create an L-shape at the ankle.
+Over the past 20 years or so, manufacturers started using carbon fiber and other composites to create lighter, more dynamic AFOs.

-It wasn’t until 2016 that Muratore believes the game truly changed for athletes who have foot drop.
-The Cowboys drafted linebacker Jaylon Smith roughly four months after he suffered a devastating knee injury in college that caused nerve damage.
+It wasn’t until 2016 that the game truly changed for athletes who have foot drop, Muratore said.
+The Cowboys drafted Jaylon Smith roughly four months after he suffered a devastating knee injury in college that caused nerve damage.

-“He had a peroneal nerve injury when they drafted him and they knew that and they waited him out and got him the technology to [overcome it],” Muratore said.
-“They gave him a chance and they’re being rewarded for that."
+“He had a peroneal nerve injury when they drafted him, and they knew that and they waited him out and got him the technology to [overcome it],” Muratore said.
+“They gave him a chance, and they’re being rewarded for that.”

-Jaylon Smith wore a custom AFO, The Richie Brace, when he returned to the field in 2017.
+Jaylon Smith wore a custom AFO, the Richie Brace, when he returned to the field in 2017.
 He played all 16 games that year, then ditched the brace in 2018 when his nerve function started to return.
 He signed a $64 million contract extension last year and was selected to the Pro Bowl.

 “It just takes somebody,” Muratore said.
 “Just like in the [1980s], an ACL injury was a career ender.”

-For a good portion of Alex Smith’s rehab earlier this year, he wore a brace that was similar to the one Jaylon Smith used that was built in-house by Muratore.
+For a good portion of Alex Smith’s rehab this year, he wore a brace built in-house by Muratore that was similar to the one Jaylon Smith used.
 But the first brace Alex Smith tried was inspired by Porter.

-Porter, a rookie in 2019, developed foot drop after multiple back surgeries and used a customized version of the SpryStep Flex, the model Smith uses now.
+Porter, a rookie in 2019, developed foot drop after multiple back surgeries and used a customized version of the SpryStep Flex.

 “All the movements that are required on the basketball court are a good representation of potentially what it’s like to play quarterback as well, just the different types of movements and being able to have change of direction,” Smith said in a recent interview.
 “So that’s what first really encouraged me the most.”